bdekk/bdekk.github.io/about.md

 Introduction
 ============
 ![Author]({{site.author.thumb}}){: .about-thumb .dot}
 Hello and welcome.
 My name is Bram Dekker.
-I am 24 years old and a Dutch student and Programmer living in the city of Leiden, The Netherlands.
-I study IT in Business at the University of Leiden and in my spare time I like to do some programming for different platforms and in different programming languages.
+I am a 26 years old full-stack software engineer living in the city of Leiden, The Netherlands.
+In my spare time I like to do some programming for different platforms and in different programming languages.
 Currently I am working on social apps and IoT related software.

 If you want to talk about IT related subjects or just have a nice general chat, feel free to contact me and perhaps we'll meet up for a coffee or beer.